 What should you look for then considering the condition of your dolls?
 You should ensure there are no marks or obvious damage to the doll, hair or clothing.
 Clothing should be stain free and original for the doll.
 In order to achieve the highest value, the doll must be in its original box with any accessories (and a complete set).
 Some dolls are rarer than others, so keep that in mind.

 Note you will see many items coming up on eBay from 2003 onwards, including video games, but keep your eyes on the dolls as their value keeps increasing.

-For example, there are many people wishing to acquire a piece of nostalgia from the 1980s, this vintage Strawberry Shortcake Berry Happy Home doll house can be yours through eBay for $1,167.
+For example, there are many people wishing to acquire a piece of nostalgia from the 1980s, this vintage Strawberry Shortcake Berry Happy Home doll house is worth at least $250.
 It is essential to get the original box and complete set to ensure the best price.
 According to the packaging, “This is where Strawberry Shortcake and Custard live.
 A ‘berry’ beautiful five room house with a special selection of delightful furniture.”
 The stucco-type house features a trellis with strawberries, front porch swing, mailbox that really opens, by windows, upstairs bedroom sun deck, and even a pink skylight on the roof.
 Furniture and dolls not included.